-We estimate that the initial public offering price of our common stock will be \$14.00 per share.
+We estimate that the initial public offering price of our common stock will be \$ per share.
 This amount is substantially higher than the pro forma as adjusted net tangible book value that our outstanding common stock will have immediately after this offering.
-Accordingly, if you purchase shares of our common stock at the assumed initial public offering price, you will incur immediate and substantial dilution of \$10.12 per share.
-If the holders of outstanding options or warrants exercise those options or warrants, you will suffer further dilution.
+Accordingly, if you purchase shares of our common stock at the assumed initial public offering price, you will incur immediate and substantial dilution of \$ If the holders of outstanding options or warrants exercise those options or warrants, you will suffer further dilution.